elysianb/vintedget/doc/How-to-Vinted-API.md

 # How Vinted API is used

-Last update : january 2025
+Last update : september 2025

 # Get user informations (account, favourites, messages)
 Base URL used for API call is the following : https://www.vinted.fr/api/v2